evilmartians/lefthook/docs/configuration.md

 **Notes**

+Be careful with the config file format's string quoting and escaping rules when writing regexps in it.
+For YAML, single quotes are often the simplest choice.

 If you've specified `exclude` but don't have a files template in [`run`](#run) option, lefthook will check `{staged_files}` for `pre-commit` hook and `{push_files}` for `pre-push` hook and apply filtering.
 If no files left, the command will be skipped.

 ```yml